 - CVOR Points (for commercial motor vehicle drivers)

 - An increase to insurance rates

-- An interruption to your personal, family, or work obligations if your licence is suspended
+- An interruption to your personal, family, or work obligations if your license is suspended

 A conviction for an offence under one of the subsections of Highway Traffic Act section 74 would result in the following set fine: